-Jefferson Vineyards is one of Charlottesville's premier wineries for several reasons.
-One, its heritage (commissioned by Thomas Jefferson who sold this part of his land to a viticulturist for the purpose of producing wine); two, its expanse (approximately 20 acres of vines that produce between 6,000 and 8,000 cases annually) and three, its low tasting fee (only $10, and you get to take your tasting glass home).
+Jefferson Vineyards is one of Charlottesville's favorite wineries for several reasons.
+One, its heritage (commissioned by Thomas Jefferson who donated this part of his land to a viticulturist for the purpose of producing wine); two, its size (22 acres of vines that produce between 6,000 and 8,000 cases annually) and three, its low tasting fee (only $12, and you get to take your tasting glass home).
 Its convenient location, a little more than a mile southeast of Monticello, isn't too shabby either.

 It's for these reasons that travelers highly recommend stopping at the vineyard.
 When you're not sampling the vino in the tasting room, grab a bottle and park yourself on the outdoor lawn space or indoor seating area for some truly spectacular views.
 You're welcome to bring your own picnic or stop next door to Salt, an artisan market, to pick up some local eats.
 Aside from the quality of the wine, recent travelers were also impressed with the knowledgeable staff, who visitors said provided a wealth of information about the wine and the vineyard's far-reaching history.
 The only gripe among reviewers was that there was no discount on wine bottles for visitors to the tasting room.